RuiHuangIO/web-scraper/readme.md

-**Web scraping excercises with Python**
+**Python web scrapers**

-This repo consists of some web scraping excercises I did in Python.
+This repo consists of some web scrapers I did in Python3.

 Python was the language that got me into development in general and this was the first project I did on my own in Feb 2018.